reevafaisal/logo-scout-page/README.md

 - Queues subpages only within the same domain to prevent unnecessary external crawling.
 - Implements multi-threaded crawling so that the crawl can be performed on multiple sub-pages at a time.
 - Uses the Google Vision API to make image classification and to detect whether a logo is spotted within an image.
-- All images produced link to respective page or sub-page that they have been crawled from.
+- All images produced link to the respective page or sub-page that they have been crawled from.

 ---